suffolklibraries/lgc/content/collections/events/gardening-group-06-03.md

     content:
       -
         type: text
-        text: 'If you are looking for more in depth Bereavement Support, please contact ' -
+        text: 'If you are looking for more in depth Bereavement Support, please contact' -
         type: text
         marks: